JuliaEarth/GeoStats.jl/CONTRIBUTING.md

 ### Reporting issues

-If you are experiencing issues or have discovered a bug, please *include the version of Julia and GeoStats.jl in your writeup*.
+If you are experiencing issues or have discovered a bug, please include the version of Julia and GeoStats.jl in your writeup.
 These can be found with two commands:

 ```julia